 On 4th of July weekend, the third season of Stranger Things premiered on Netflix to record-high viewership numbers, according to both the streaming company and Nielsen.
 Chances are you were among those viewers, and if you started the show last weekend, you probably also finished it, as the eight-episode season was basically hand-crafted to be binge-watched.

 But if that’s the case, a year is much too long to wait for your next monsters-and-nostalgia fix. so we’ve compiled a list of shows to watch to tide you over until Stranger Things 4 premieres...whenever that might be.
+And after these, check out our guide to the best shows on Netflix to widen your horizon.

 For an intricate and addictive sci-fi mythology